dkumar2721/GitOPS_Multi_cluster_deployment/README.md

 In this project, I implemented the deployment of multi-cluster Infracture using GitOps principles.

 I created 3 clusters.
-Then, I used ARGO-CD tools with Dhub-spoke argo-cd deployment strategies to deploy my application in the spoke cluster using a centralized cluster.
+Then, I used ARGO-CD tools with hub-spoke argo-cd deployment strategies to deploy my application in the spoke cluster using a centralized cluster.

 #stages involved in this project: